-O/D off: Illuminates when the overdrive function of the transmission has been turned OFF, refer to the Driving chapter.
-If the light flashes steadily or does not illuminate, have the transmission serviced soon, or damage may occur.
+O/D OFF: Illuminates when the overdrive function of the transmission has been turned off; refer to the Driving chapter.
+If the light flashes steadily or does not illuminate, contact your authorized dealer as soon as possible.

-Anti-theft system: Flashes when the SecuriLock Passive Anti-theft System has been activated.
+Anti-theft system: Flashes when the SecuriLockTM Passive Anti-theft System has been activated.

-Door ajar: Illuminates when the ignition is in the ON position and any door is open.
+Door ajar: Illuminates when the ignition is in the on position and any door is open.